abcbarryn/TVout/README.md

 This branch of the TVout library has been patched to allow use with the Arduino Leonardo.
 The goal of this project is to create a simple interupt driven library for generating composite video on a single AVR chip.

-The contents of this folder should be placed in a folder named "TVout" in your arduino libraries folder.
+The contents of this folder should be placed in a folder named "TVout" in your arduino libraries folder and the TVoutfonts folder should copied up to the libraries folder also.

 Currently the output is NTSC or PAL at a resolution of 128x96 by default.
 The library currently works on ATmega168,328,1280,2560,644p,1284p,32U4,AT90USB1286 and more can be added by editing spec/hardware_setup.h.

 There are some timing issues with the m1284p, may be related to sanguino core.

+##Connections

 ```
 MCU         SYNC	VIDEO	AUDIO	Arduino	        SYNC	VIDEO	  AUDIO